animal-tree/BrokenWisdomsExtendedEditions/2-Opposing-views.md

 He didn't, and he was a bastard.
 I saw him for about 5 months and don't remember his name either.
 But not because of being high.
 At that point, I was in severe cognitive decline.
 And the euphoria was turning into excruciating anxiety and fear, and then grey cloud and fog, and terror.
 I should've weaned myself off, but not only did the drug effect impair my cognition, but because of the terror-state I was in due to the drug, my self-confidence was too low to defy my doctor’s orders, even as every rational thought told me I should.
 I listened to him up to the 6 months point, arguing as he kept vaguely prolonging a distant eventual taper date, for no justification specified other than falling back on clinical authority.
 I argued and I think that's most of what contributed to his doubling down.

 3 months in, after reporting that I was brain damaged, he didn't believe me and wanted to increase the dose.
 I begged him to taper, and he thought if I was having all those negative symptoms, that the dose must've been too low.
+He wanted to increase the dose.

 I can't describe this.